Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 A software company licenses a closed-source LLM from a major AI technology provider for use in their customer service chatbot.

-The license specifies that the LLM can only be used within certain geographical boundaries and for specific applications.
+The license specifies that the large language model can only be used within certain geographical boundaries and for specific applications.

 However, the company decides to expand the chatbot’s functionality into other areas not covered by the license or starts offering the LLM-powered service in regions that are outside the licensed territories.

-The company’s actions violate the licensing agreement, leading to potential legal action from the LLM provider.
+The company’s actions violate the licensing agreement, leading to potential legal action from the large language model provider.
 This could include cease and desist orders, demands for financial compensation, or a lawsuit claiming infringement of intellectual property rights.

 Finding the Path Forward

-When to Choose Open Source LLMs When to Choose Closed Source LLMs
+When to Choose Open Source Projects When to Choose Closed Source Models

 • If you seek flexibility and rapid innovation